isomerpages/edb-pix/_find-talent/Build your first team/Apply for work visas for key employees.md

 				</tr></tbody></table>

 #### Things to Note
-* All employers must adhere to the [Fair Consideration Framework (FCF)](https://www.mom.gov.sg/employment-practices/fair-consideration-framework), which requires employers submitting EP or S Pass applications to first advertise on&nbsp;[MyCareersFuture](https://www.mycareersfuture.gov.sg/)&nbsp;and fairly consider all candidates.
+* All employers must adhere to the <a target="_blank" href="https://www.mom.gov.sg/employment-practices/fair-consideration-framework">Fair Consideration Framework (FCF)</a>, which requires employers submitting EP or S Pass applications to first advertise on <a target="_blank" href="https://www.mycareersfuture.gov.sg/">MyCareersFuture</a> and fairly consider all candidates.
-* Employers may also use the [Employment / S Pass Self-Assessment Tool (SAT)](https://www.mom.gov.sg/eservices/services/employment-s-pass-self-assessment-tool) to check if your candidate qualify for an EP or S Pass before you apply or renew.
+* Employers may also use the <a target="_blank" href="https://www.mom.gov.sg/eservices/services/employment-s-pass-self-assessment-tool">Employment / S Pass Self-Assessment Tool (SAT)</a> to check if your candidate qualify for an EP or S Pass before you apply or renew.

 ## Personalised Work Pass
 This table  provides an overview of the personalised work passes that an individual could directly apply for in order to have the right to work in Singapore: